Victoria University of Wellington: Name-change proposal

 The Te Toki a Rata building was completed in 2017, and houses the School of Biological Sciences.

 In May 2018 it was reported that Victoria was exploring options to simplify its name to the University of Wellington.
-Vice-chancellor Grant Guillford said that the university was pursuing a name change in order to reduce confusion overseas, as several other universities also carried the "Victoria" name.
+Vice-chancellor Grant Guillford said the university was pursuing a name change in order to reduce confusion overseas, as several other universities also carried the "Victoria" name.
 On 27 July 2018, the Victoria University of Wellington Council agreed in principle to the name change, as well as replacing the former Māori name Te Whare Wānanga o Te Upoko o Te Ika a Maui with Te Herenga Waka, the name of the university's marae.
-Of the 2,000 public submissions on the name-change proposal, 75% strongly opposed it.
+Of 2,000 public submissions on the name-change proposal, 75% strongly opposed it.
 Alumni and students strongly opposed the name change, staff gave mixed feedback, while Wellington's regional mayors and members of the university's advisory board favoured the name change.

-On 24 September 2018 Victoria University's Council voted by a majority of nine to two to change the university's name to the University of Wellington.
-The council also voted to adopt the new Māori name of Te Herenga Waka.
+On 24 September 2018, Victoria University's council voted by a majority of nine to two to change the university's name to the University of Wellington.
+The council also voted to adopt the new Māori name Te Herenga Waka.
 The university's vice-chancellor Grant Guilford abstained from the vote, citing a conflict of interest.
 Critics such as Victoria University law professor Geoff McLay criticised the name change for erasing 120 years of history.
-By contrast, Chancellor Neil Paviour-Smith defended the outcome of the vote as "one decision in a much broader strategy to try and help the university really achieve its potential".
+In contrast, Chancellor Neil Paviour-Smith defended the outcome of the vote as "one decision in a much broader strategy to try and help the university really achieve its potential".
 The council would submit its recommendation to the Minister of Education to make the final decision.

-On 18 December 2018 the minister for education, Chris Hipkins, announced that he had rejected the University Council's recommendation, stating that the proposed change did not have sufficient support from Victoria's staff, students or alumni, and that such a change would not be in keeping with institution accountability or be in the national interest.
-On 6 May 2019 Victoria University's Council announced that it would not contest the Education Minister's decision to reject its name-change proposal.
-The name change had received exceptionally strong opposition from faculty, alumni, students, and the Wellington City Council.
+On 18 December 2018, the minister for education, Chris Hipkins, announced that he had rejected the University Council's recommendation, stating that the proposed change did not have sufficient support from Victoria's staff, students or alumni, and that such a change would not be in keeping with institutional accountability or be in the national interest.
+On 6 May 2019 Victoria University's council announced that it would not contest the Education Minister's decision to reject its name-change proposal.
+The name change had received exceptionally strong opposition from faculty, alumni, students, and Wellington City Council.

-The university has, in recent years, distanced itself from the word 'Victoria', with many promotional materials referring solely to 'Wellington's University'.
-Many departments and initiatives have also been rebranded, for example Victoria Professional and Executive Development becoming Wellington Uni-Professional.
-In January 2021, the university spent $69,000 on a new sign highlighting the word 'Wellington', which drew criticism from students and staff who said the funds could have been better spent elsewhere.
+The university has, in recent years, distanced itself from the word Victoria, with many promotional materials referring solely to "Wellington's University".
+Many departments and initiatives have also been rebranded; for example, Victoria Professional and Executive Development becoming Wellington Uni-Professional.
+In January 2021, the university spent $69,000 on a new sign highlighting the word Wellington, which drew criticism from students and staff who said the funds could have been better spent elsewhere.